eugenividal/Data_Analysis_and_Statistical_Inference_using_R/README.md

 Number of vehicles involved in accidents grouped by type of area
 </p>

-Apart from the fact that rural areas have more outliers than urban areas, in the boxplot we cannot appreciate the differences between their quantiles.
+Apart from the fact that urban areas have less outliers than rural areas, in the boxplot we cannot appreciate the differences between their quantiles.
 Both boxes look identical and the median and upper quartile seem to be coincident.

 This is because the data is not symmetrical.
 As we can see in histogram H1 (Figure 2), the data is very skewed to the right.
 To normalise it, we transform the `Number_of_Vehicles` variable in three different ways: taking the log10, log2 and using the square root (see histograms, H2, H3 and H4 in Figure 2).
 In these new histograms, the distribution is not entirely symmetric, but they have improved, particularly those that take log10 and log2.